TheEightBot/enterprise-application-patterns-using-maui/mvvm.md

 In mobile apps, actions are typically invoked in response to a user action, such as a button click, that can be implemented by creating an event handler in the code-behind file.
 However, in the MVVM pattern, the responsibility for implementing the action lies with the view model, and placing code in the code-behind should be avoided.

 Commands provide a convenient way to represent actions that can be bound to controls in the UI.
 They encapsulate the code that implements the action, and help to keep it decoupled from its visual representation in the view.
-Xamarin.Forms includes controls that can be declaratively connected to a command, and these controls will invoke the command when the user interacts with the control.
+Microsoft MAUI includes controls that can be declaratively connected to a command, and these controls will invoke the command when the user interacts with the control.

 Behaviors also allow controls to be declaratively connected to a command.
 However, behaviors can be used to invoke an action that's associated with a range of events raised by a control.
 Therefore, behaviors address many of the same scenarios as command-enabled controls, while providing a greater degree of flexibility and control.
 In addition, behaviors can also be used to associate command objects or methods with controls that were not specifically designed to interact with commands.

 ## Implementing commands

 View models typically expose command properties, for binding from the view, that are object instances that implement the ICommand interface.
-A number of Xamarin.Forms controls provide a Command property, which can be data bound to an ICommand object provided by the view model.
+A number of Microsoft MAUI controls provide a Command property, which can be data bound to an ICommand object provided by the view model.
 The ICommand interface defines an Execute method, which encapsulates the operation itself, a CanExecute method, which indicates whether the command can be invoked, and a CanExecuteChanged event that occurs when changes occur that affect whether the command should execute.
-The Command and Command<T> classes, provided by Xamarin.Forms, implement the ICommand interface, where T is the type of the arguments to Execute and CanExecute.
+The Command and Command<T> classes, provided by Microsoft MAUI, implement the ICommand interface, where T is the type of the arguments to Execute and CanExecute.

 Within a view model, there should be an object of type Command or Command<T> for each public property in the view model of type ICommand.
 The Command or Command<T> constructor requires an Action callback object that's called when the ICommand.Execute method is invoked.
 The CanExecute method is an optional constructor parameter, and is a Func that returns a bool.